 The towns of Zebulon, Wendell and Knightdale all have more diverse and smaller populations, a higher share of zero-car households, and lower median incomes than the other ten CFAP communities.
 The Town of Zebulon has the smallest population of the ten towns.
 These areas also have very few jobs, making transit connections particularly important.
-An express route connecting Knightdale to Raleigh was suspended during the pandemic but is anticipated to be reinstated in FY27.
-A separate express route connecting Zebulon and
+There is currently an all-day route connecting Knightdale to Raleigh was and an express route, Zebulon-Wendell Express (ZWX) operating between Zebulon, Wendell, and Downtown

-Wendell to Raleigh were suspended during the pandemic but operates today with very low frequency.
-More regular service on that route is planned to resume in FY27.
-The GoWake Access SmartRide, an on-demand microtransit service, provides service to Wendell and Knightdale, as well as Rolesville, and a FY25 project will also incorporate service for Zebulon.
-Zebulon has not directly received funding from the CFAP program, although they are a partner for the GoWake SmartRide NE project.
+Raleigh.
+This route is expected to move to all-day, hourly frequence starting in FY26.
+The GoWake Access SmartRide, a demand-response service, provides service to Wendell and Zebulon, and a FY25 project incorporated service for Knightdale.
+Zebulon and Knightdale have not directly received funding from the CFAP program, although they are a partner for the GoWake SmartRide NE project.

-The Town of Rolesville does not have direct access to fixed route transit, since express service connecting to Raleigh was suspended due to very low ridership and as a result of the pandemic.
+The Town of Rolesville does not have direct access to fixed route transit, since the express service connecting to Raleigh was suspended due to very low ridership and as a result of the pandemic.
 Rolesville has a small population (on par with Wendell), the highest median income of the ten towns, and the lowest zero-car household share.
 They also have very few jobs, requiring a commute for most residents.
-The GoWake Access SmartRide provides on-demand access, which can support connections to Wake Forest for express service to Raleigh.
+The Microlink microtransit service operated by GoRaleigh provides on-demand access, which can support connections to Wake Forest for express service to Raleigh.

-Figure 4Population Growth by Community
+Figure 4 Population Growth by Community

 A key observation from the Market Analysis was also the importance of considering transit access for affordable housing developments.
 The Towns of Wake Forest, Garner, and Wendell have large affordable housing developments and clusters of smaller developments with limited access to fixed route service.
 The Towns of Morrisville, Fuquay Varina, and Holly Springs all have affordable housing developments that are not connected to the transit network at all.
-Providing access to transit-dependent residents for each of these communities, as well as prioritizing access to regional transit services and supporting transitcompatible development, are all areas for continued support and emphasis in future CFAP investments.
+The Town of Apex has existing affordable housing and Low-Income Housing Tax Credit (LIHTC) projects going through the approval process and/or under construction, all of which are located on the GoApex Route 1.
+Providing access to transit-dependent residents for each of these communities, as well as prioritizing access to regional transit services and supporting transit-compatible development, are all areas for continued support and emphasis in future CFAP investments.